What Languages Are Spoken in Panama

 Panamanian Spanish- Languages Panama

 What language is spoken in Panama?
 Spanish is the official and primary language of the Latin American country of Panama.
 But Panamanian Spanish is not the same as the one spoken by the people in Costa Rica or around the Caribbean coast because it includes expressions.
-Located in the East of Costa Rica, North West of Colombia, the South and North of the Caribbean, and the Pacific Ocean, the islands, Panama Canal, and Panama City Beach, are international picnic spots.
-The nation has a distinctive taste in music videos with hundreds and thousands of fans worldwide.
-With a diverse mix of cultures, races, ethnicity, this country is home to Spanish-speaking people from different ethnic backgrounds and cultures.
+Located in the East of Costa Rica, North West of Colombia, the South and North of the Caribbean, and the Pacific Ocean, the islands, Panama Canal, and Panama City Beach are international picnic spots.
+The nation has a distinctive taste in music videos, with hundreds and thousands of fans worldwide.
+With a diverse mix of cultures, races, and ethnicities, this country is home to Spanish-speaking people from different ethnic backgrounds and cultures.
 Chinese, African, British, Russian, United States, French, Latin American, and Islandic.

 Despite having their lingos, they all speak Panamanian Spanish just as well as their mother tongue.
 Most speakers use Castilian as the prime mode of communication, which is different from the Castilian Spanish spoken in different corners of Colombia, Puerto Rico, and Costa Rica.
-It is due to the continuous influence of Spain.
+This is due to the continuous influence of Spain.
 However, it is also interesting to know that people were speaking their Spanish language long before the arrival of Spain.
 Those Indigenous Panamanians still make up around 10 to 12 percent of the total population.

 Is Panamanian a language?